nerdlabs/fast-html/README.md

 # FastHTML [![Build Status][3]][4] [![Coverage Status][5]][6]
 FastHTML is a single-purpose HTML parser focused on performance.
+It only copes with sane HTML - see the [Things that break](#things-that-break) section.
 Based upon [node-fast-html-parser][0] by [ashi009][1]